jrfnl/clearPHP/rules/no-missing-argument.md

 ```

-It is recommended to provide an acceptable number of arguments, depending on default values in the function signature.
+It is recommended to provide an acceptable number of arguments.
+The acceptable number may depend on default values in the function signature.

 ## Rule Details

 This rule spots functions and methods calls with less arguments than needed.

-When the called method makes use of variable number of argument, using `func_get_args`, `func_get_arg` or `func_num_args`, or even the `...` operator, the number of acceptable arguments is.
+When the called method makes use of a variable number of arguments, using `func_get_args()`, `func_get_arg()` or `func_num_args()`, or even the `...` operator, the number of acceptable arguments is dynamic.

 The following codes are considered a warning: